Co-theory of sorted profinite groups for PAC structures: Sorted groups and systems

 \subsection{Encoding Galois groups}

-Let us recall that we are working with a complete theory $T$ which has uniform elimination of imaginaries (in the sense of point b) from Lemma 8.4.7 in \cite{tentzieg}) in the language $\CL$ with on sorts $\CJ$.
+Let us recall that we are working with a complete theory $T$ which has the uniform elimination of imaginaries (in the sense of point b) from \cite[Lemma 8.4.7]{tentzieg}) in the language $\CL$ with sorts $\CJ$.
 Moreover, $\mathfrak{C}\models T$ is a monster model of $T$.
 Consider a small definably closed subset $K$ of some $M\preceq\FC$.